shibdib/API-Registration-Mod-Revisited/README.md

 6. Use AUTOMOD to install the mod into your theme of choice

 7. Be sure to setup a cronjob to run the eveapi_cron.php file in your forum root directory.
-Recommended not to do it more than once per every two hours or risk false positives because of API timeouts.
+Recommended not to do it more than once every three hours or risk false positives because of API timeouts.
 ```

 Update